shawenyao/jekyll-now/_posts/2023-02-06-BART-Platform-Sign-Portable.md

 <br>

 I like commuting by BART.
 It's fast, reliable and (relatively) carefree.
-Especially for its asking price, there isn't really a whole lot to complain about.

-Authenticity would be another appeal.
-Wouldn't be so cool if the portable sign looks and feels just like the original?
+In fact, for its asking price, there isn't really a whole lot to complain about.
+But if there has to be one, it's probably going to be about the long wait between trains for some lines.
+Increasing the frequency of the trains is one solution, albeit a rather challenging one.
+Timing the train is another - a much more feasible one at that.
+With the help of Google Maps or the BART app, arrival and schedule info is readily available to inform trip planning.
+However, sometimes I just wish that there's a BART platform sign right outside my bedroom window.

 ## BART Platform Sign, the Original